 Crown & Anchor, our lobby restaurant with its stylish new veranda offer island favourites and classic pub fare.
 Open for breakfast, lunch and dinner every day of the week from 8am until late.

 Drink in the view and enjoy the sophisticated drinks menu and elevated casual fare at our 1609 Bar & Restaurant.
 Enjoy island flavours and fresh seafood – delivered straight to the hotel’s docks down below.
-Open Thursday to Sunday, 11am until 10pm.
+Open Tuesday to Sunday, 11am until 11pm (last booking 9:45pm).

 Marina Bar is the hotel’s newest addition.
 Serving refreshing cocktails and light bites from 1609, this is the perfect place to watch the sun go down.
-Open Thursday to Sunday, 11am until 10pm.
+Open Tuesday to Sunday, 11am until late (last booking 9:45pm).

 If you’re looking for something lighter, The Duchess Café and Gelateria is in the retail wing, opposite Exhale Spa.
 Offering freshly made pastries, a range of coffees and teas, it’s an excellent place to wake up.
 That’s not all, though: pick up a delicious lunch to go to enjoy in the Bermuda sunshine or treat the family to the crazy milkshakes or incredible cakes.
 The Duchess is open 7am until 4pm every day.